Letter from the Chancellor

 Dear Colleagues and Guests:

-Congratulations to every participating student, as well as to the faculty who have been their mentors and role models.
-May you have a most successful day immersed in the pleasure of learning that accompanies research.
+Welcome to a most stimulating, engaging day on the UCI campus.
+And congratulations to every participating student, as well as to the faculty who have been their mentors and role models.